Dataddo Xero connector enables simple API data extraction without writing a single line of code.

-Once you click on the data source, you will have a data preview of your dataset.
+Once you click on the data source, you will see a preview of your dataset.
 If you happen to have another source with the same columns (for example for a different Xero account or tenant), you can add this as well, creating one final table in your destination instead of two.

 Now you can label the Data Flow and then click on Create Flow.

-Lastly, if you selected a dashboarding or BI app, you will need to configure your dashboard by following the steps in the Configure dashboard window, using the Dataddo API keys and API Endpoints ID.
+If you selected a dashboarding or BI app, you will need to configure your dashboard by following the steps in the Configure dashboard window, using the Dataddo API keys and API Endpoints ID.

 Choose two data sources to blend them together.